jsassu20/Lenovo-ThinkPad-MacOS-Tools/README.md

   - Contains 2 separate methods for successfully getting proper system audio functionality with with this configuration.
 (Credit JCSNIDER for ALC3232 Method and ACIDANTHERA for AppleALC Lilu Plugin)

+- ### BIOS Folder

+  - Contains pictures which show the proper BIOS settings required for the system to boot properly.
+Anything that show "Permanently Disabled" as an option can be substituted by the "Disable" action instead if you would rather have the option to utilize the features down the road.

 - ### Guides